 6. Simple is effective

-Keep the design simple and avoid curves, steps, ornate decorative mouldings and non-essential details or ornamentation.
+Keep the design simple in your bathroom renovation and avoid curves, steps, ornate decorative mouldings and non-essential details or ornamentation.
 The simpler the design, the more cost-effective it will be to fit out.

 7. Remember you can haggle